 Catheters In General:

-- At some point, many of us won't be able to go to the bathroom on our own because the urine will just trickle out by itself, requiring us to find ways to keep dry.
+- At some point, many people who aren't be able to go to the bathroom on their own will find the urine just trickled out by itself leaving them wet.
+One needs to find ways to keep dry.
 Many patients resign themselves to the fact that they need a catheter in place all the time.
 Catheters can be intra-urethral or super-pubic (inserted through a tube in the belly).

-- Some people find that a catheter in place during a long car ride, plane ride, etc. assisted by a leg or belly bag can be most comfortable and reduce stops thereby making the driver happy!
-A Johnny or Jane bottle is also handy.
+- Some people find that having a catheter in place during a long car ride, plane ride, etc. assisted by a leg or belly bag can be most comfortable and reduce bathroom stops thereby making the driver happy!
+A Johnny or Jane bottle is also good to keep handy.

-- As for sleeping, catheters assisted by a bed bag (drop bag), most certainly will eliminate bathroom runs and allow for a full night's sleep.
+- As for sleeping, catheters connected to a bed bag (drop bag), most certainly will eliminate bathroom runs and allow for a full restful night's sleep.

-- I use a bed bag every time I get a UTI so that I don't get up, run to the bathroom and only eek out a few, sometimes painful drops.
-The catheter is very helpful during treatment for a UTI - usually for two nights - then I go back to my ergonomic method above.
+- I use a bed bag every time I get a UTI so that I don't have to get up, run to the bathroom only to find a few painful drops have eeked out.
+The catheter is very helpful during treatment for a UTI - usually I use it for two nights - then I go back to my ergonomic method above.

 - Restful sleep is paramount when you are sick like that.
-You can choose to take the catheter out each morning ie leave it in for the two days/nights.
+You can choose to take the catheter out each morning or leave it in for the two days/nights.

 Important: About Detrol, Lasix, and Antibiotics